ralfpatric/HebbianMetaLearning/README.md

   --threads        Number of threads used to run evolution in parallel.
-  --folder         folder to store the evolved Hebbian coefficients --distribution   Sampling distribution for initialize the Hebbian coefficients: normal, uniform
+  --folder         folder to store the evolved Hebbian coefficients --distribution   Sampling distribution for initialize the Hebbian coefficients: normal, uniform --env_reward	   Boolean, if true it includes the reward system into the project.
+Default: false

 ```